46 DIY Car Detailing Tips That Will Save You Money

 Use a Non-Silicone Matte Finish Dash and Vinyl Protectant

 Silicone dashboard protectant sprays leave a slick film on your dash that actually attracts more dust, so you’ll have to clean it more often.
 Plus, a shiny dash reflects into your windshield.
 That reflection and glare can reduce your vision, especially at night.
-That’s why professional detailers use non-silicone matte finish protectants.
+That’s why professional detailers use non-silicone matte finish protectants when detailing cars.
 They still look great and they reduce glare.
 Here are 11 essential tips for keeping your car clean.

 Lubricate the Gas Tank Lid